 Possibly for DWI/DUI during Covid-19 Court Closures and Schedules

 If you have been issued a Desk Appearance Ticket, you may wish to enlist the help of a New York defense attorney.
 A defense attorney can assist you in understanding your charges, making a plan for approaching those chargers, and following through with that plan.
-At the Law Offices of Francis X. Casale, our legal team is dedicated to helping those who have received DATs to secure a fair and just outcome.
+At The Law Offices of Francis X Casale, Jr. PLLC, our legal team is dedicated to helping those who have received DATs to secure a fair and just outcome.